 - Have your normal pre-long run breakfast – you might need to pack and plan this in advance if you are staying over in a hotel.

 - Graze on your breakfast over a 20-minute period – nerves can make your rush it and cause digestive discomfort.
-Aim to eat 2-3 hours before the planned start of your virtual race/run and have a small snack such as a banana or half an energy bar 60-75 minutes before you start.
+Aim to eat 2-3 hours before the planned start of your event and have a small snack such as a banana or half an energy bar 60-75 minutes before you start.

 - Keep control of your nerves, remind yourself you have the training in the bank, positive thinking will be your best friend.

 - If running the 10k you might be wise to warm up for 5-10 mins to get the body moving before you start.
-If running the virtual marathon use the first few miles of the 26.2 to ease into your effort and planned pace.
+If running the marathon use the first few miles of the 26.2 to ease into your effort and planned pace.
 Save all the energy you have for those last few miles…

 - Remember it’s a race about you against the distance – start sensibly.
-Running a good race whether real or virtual is all about effort, pace and patience.
+Running a good race is all about effort, pace and patience.
 Aim to run the first few km’s either at your goal race pace or even a few seconds slower.
 If you are not worried about time, work at the speed of chat.
 Most people hit a wall in the marathon run or struggle in the second half of a 10k because they were running the first half too hard.

 - Stay in control but enjoy the atmosphere and excitement you have created with your music, friends and family on route and the landmarks or countryside you have chosen to include.

 - Don’t rely heavily on your GPS for pacing every mile – it will probably hold signal just fine but have a feel for your effort and don’t keep looking at your watch.
-Use it to check your pace but don’t let it dominate your virtual run.
+Use it to check your pace but don’t let it dominate your run.

 - Manage your energy and fuel economy and aim to take on gels consistently starting after 30-45 minutes the one every 30-40 minutes after, sipping on water or sports drink every 5km or to thirst.
 Try not to comfort drink if alone or through nerves sticking to what you normally practice.